myathway-lab/Istio-Peer-Authentication/README.md

 <br>

 **Drawback**
-- If we never planned accordinly since beginning and if we we suddenly apply peerauth for "istio-system", some of the services may have istio injected & some may not have. <br>
+- We should plan accordinly since beginning and if we suddenly apply peerauth for "istio-system", some of the services may have istio injected & some may not have. <br>
-- Enabling peerauth may disrupt the server functionalities if they cannot use mTLS.
+- And enabling peerauth may disrupt the server functionalities if they cannot use mTLS.

 <br>